Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Preliminaries: a CBI Model of Correlated Executions

 During operational testing, an assessor observes $\alpha$, $\beta$, $\gamma$ and $\delta$.
-But, both $x$ and $\lambda$ are unknown to the assessor\footnote{In theory, knowing $x$ and $\lambda$ would allow the assessor to completely characterise the system's failure process.} In particular, the assessor is uncertain about the failure-rate $X$.
-And so, upon observing $n$ executions of the system, the confidence an assessor has in $X$ being no larger than some bound $b$ is:
+But both $x$ and $\lambda$ are unknown to the assessor\footnote{In theory, knowing these values would allow the assessor to completely characterise the system's failure process; e.g., one may then compute the probability of future failure-free operation over a sequence of software executions.}; in particular, the assessor is uncertain about the \emph{pfe} $X$.
+So, upon observing $n$ executions of the system, an assessor's confidence in $X$ being no larger than a bound $b$ is:

 which generalises \eqref{eqn_post_cf_bound_with_complete_prior}.
-Previously, the univariate prior distribution $F(x)$ encoded the assessor's beliefs about $X$.
-Here, the joint prior distribution implicit in \eqref{eqn_Klotzmodelpostconf} encodes beliefs about $(X,\Lambda)$.

-Later in this paper it will be useful to refer to $s$ -- the number of failed executions by the system -- and $r$ -- the number of failed executions preceded by a failed execution (``consecutive failures'', for short).
-The Klotz likelihood function \eqref{eqn_xKlotzlklhdFn_maintxt} can be re-expressed in terms of the variables $n$, $s$ and $r$, which are related to the alternative variables $\alpha, \beta, \gamma, \delta$ (see \ref{sec_LikeFnAltForms}).
+It will be useful to refer to $s$ -- the number of failed executions -- and $r$ -- the number of failed executions preceded by a failed execution (``consecutive failures'', for short).
+The likelihood \eqref{eqn_xKlotzlklhdFn_maintxt} can be re-expressed in terms of $n$, $s$ and $r$, which are related to $\alpha, \beta, \gamma, \delta$ (see supplementary material, \ref{sec_LikeFnAltForms}).
 In particular, $r=\gamma$.